TL;DR — What Determines the Value of a Baltimore Personal Injury Case?

 - Future claims such as future medical care, future lost wages, and loss of earning capacity must be documented and proven before settlement or trial.

-- Missing medical or therapy appointments can hurt both your recovery and the value of the case.
+- Missing medical or therapy appointments can hurt both recovery and case value.

-- Insurance companies minimize value by attacking causation, treatment gaps, permanency, and documentation.
+- Insurance companies minimize value by attacking causation, treatment gaps, permanency, documentation, liability, and contributory negligence.

 - When you settle or try the case, your claim is resolved one time only.
 Future losses not properly presented can be lost forever.